sibbi77/latex-fontawesome6/README.md

-latex-fontawesome5
+latex-fontawesome6
 =================

-Original project is [furl's latex-fontawesome](https://github.com/furl/latex-fontawesome).
+Original project is [JanHendrikDolling's latex-fontawesome5](https://github.com/JanHendrikDolling/latex-fontawesome5).
 I edited this project to use latest [FontAwesome](https://fontawesome.com/) icons in XeLaTeX.

-The current version of FontAwesome icons used is 5.0.2.
+The current version of FontAwesome icons used is 6.5.1.

 How to Use
 ----------